Greenwolf/social_mapper/README.md

 -t, --threshold		: Customises the facial recognition threshold for matches, this can be seen as the match accuracy.
 Default is 'standard', but can be set to 'loose', 'standard', 'strict' or 'superstrict'.
 For example 'loose' will find more matches, but some may be incorrect.
 While 'strict' may find less matches but also contain less false positives in the final report.
 -cid, --companyid	: Additional parameter to add in a LinkedIn Company ID for if name searches are not picking the correct company.
 -s, --showbrowser	: Makes the Firefox browser visible so you can see the searches performed.
 Useful for debugging.
--v, --version		: Display current version.
+-w, --waitafterlogin : Wait for user to press Enter after login to give time to enter 2FA codes.
+Must use with -s -v, --version		: Display current version.
 -vv, --verbose  : Verbose Mode (Useful for Debugging) -e, --email		: Provide a fuzzy email format like "<f><last>@domain.com" to generate additional CSV files for each site with firstname, lastname, fullname, email, profileURL, photoURL.
 These can be fed into phishing frameworks such as Gophish or Lucy.